Top 25 books for Faith Driven Entrepreneurs

 In Garden City, popular pastor and speaker John Mark Comer gives a fresh take on our calling and our purpose, with a surprisingly counter-culture take.
 Through his creative and conversational style, Comer takes a good look at Genesis and the story of a man, a woman, and a garden.
 He unpacks God’s creation and his original intent for how we are meant to spend our time.
 Here, you’ll find answers to questions like “Does God care where I work?”
 “What about what I do with my free time or how much rest I get?”
 “Does he have a clear direction for me?”

 Practical and theologically rich, Garden City speaks to twenty and thirty-somethings who are figuring out next steps and direction in their lives.
 Garden City is the Purpose Driven Life for the next generation—the book that helps us answer why we are here and what should we do about it.

 by John Rinehart

-The Biblical Message of Generosity can transform any Christ follower's life, of course, including an entrepreneur's.
-The Gospel Patrons book is a great overview of how successful business people, especially entrepreneurs, have been the patrons behind some of the most impactful Gospel movement in history.
+The Biblical message of generosity can transform any Christ follower's life, of course, including an entrepreneur's.
+Gospel Patrons is a great overview of how successful business people, especially entrepreneurs, have been the patrons behind some of the most impactful Gospel movements in history.